 Figure 3 shows that adding the gasket shows significant improvement for the window.
 The glass pane experiences almost no stress in this scenario, as the gasket allows the aluminum to expand to whatever extent it needs.
 The internal stresses in the corners of the glass are only around 1 MPa.

-Figure 4 shows the results for the gasket-less window exposed to a low temperature of -20°C. The failure areas for the glass in the low-temperature no-gasket scenario are smaller than for the high-temperature case, but once again the corners exceed the 33 MPa limit for glass.
+Figure 4 shows the results for the gasket-less window exposed to a low temperature of -20°C. The failure areas for the glass in the low-temperature no-gasket scenario are smaller than for the high-temperature case.

 Figure 5 shows the low temperature gasket case.
 As with the high-temperature case, adding the rubber gasket significantly decreases the stress on the glass pane.
 Even in the corners, the glass stress is less than 1 MPa.